How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 8. SEO and Marketing

-Search Engine Optimization: Mention if SEO work needs to be done for the website to rank well in search engines like Google, especially focusing on local SEO for Houston.
+Search Engine Optimization: Mention whether SEO work is needed to rank well in search engines like Google, especially local SEO for Houston.

 Example: “The website needs to be optimized for local SEO, targeting keywords like ‘commercial cleaning services in Houston’ and ‘cleaning companies Houston, TX’.”